imixs/imixs-saga/README.md

 ### How to Deploy a BPMN Model

-After the Imixs-Microservice is up and running, you can deploy the example model file '_ticket.bpmn_' included in this project.
-You can deploy the default 'Ticket Workflow' using the following curl command:
+Imixs-Microservie automatically loads a default BPMN model from the location defined by teh environment variable 'IMIXS_MODEL' during startup.
+Of course you can also upload your own model via the Imixs Rest API.
+See the following curl command:

-    curl --user admin:adminadmin --request POST -Tticket.bpmn http://localhost:8080/api/model/bpmn
+    curl --user admin:adminadmin --request POST -Tticket-en-1.0.0.bpmn http://localhost:8080/api/model/bpmn

-The example model is included in the Imixs-Microservice project located at: /src/model/ticket.bpmn
+An example model is included in the Imixs-Microservice project located at: /src/model/ticket-en-1.0.0.bpmn

 Of course your can bring your own BPMN Model.
 A Imixs-Workflow model can be created using the [Imixs-BPMN Eclipse Plugin](http://www.imixs.org/doc/modelling/index.html).